MonkmanMH/DataScienceResources_draft/README.md

 Protecting the anonymity and confidentiality of individuals (whether the data are from administrative records or surveys) is essential.

-The methods associated with this protection are sometimes refered to as "statistical disclosure control".
+The methods associated with this protection are sometimes refered to by the umbrella topics of "statistical disclosure control" and "data masking".

 * [Anonymity and confidentiality](docs/Anonymity_Confidentiality.md)